 Now — go get that story.

 Disclosure — In case you’re wondering why I feel comfortable writing about TubeMogul, Operative and this reporter: I was PR counsel for one of these companies, but had not worked with it for more than a year before the article in question was published.
-Both companies were subsequenty acquired.
-The reporter is no longer with The Wall Street Journal, although he still write about advertising technology for a national publication.
+Both companies were subsequently acquired.
+The reporter is no longer with The Wall Street Journal, although at this writing he continues to write about advertising technology for a national publication.